Travel Guide For Visiting Utah in April

 Northern Utah: In April you can still enjoy winter activities like snow skiing, snowshoeing, and snowmobiling in the mountains.
 You can enjoy the lower elevation hiking trails, but they might still be wet and muddy.

-Southern Utah: Most Utah spring break ideas involve the National Parks in the state so be prepared for crowds.
+Southern Utah: The National Parks are popular destinations for Spring Break in Utah.
+Be prepared for crowds.
 The weather will be just right for outdoor activities.

 sunrise at the Bryce Canyon amphitheater